dagster-io/dagster/docs/sections/api/apidocs/execution.rst

             # configurably specify input values, keyed by input name
             inputs: {
               __input_name__: {
-                # if an input_hydration_config is specified, that schema must be satisfied here;
+                # if an dagster_type_loader is specified, that schema must be satisfied here;
                 # scalar, built-in types will generally allow their values to be specified directly:
                 value: ...
               }